Vsoto7697/victorpwgenerator/Readme.md

 # Random password generator javascript

 ## Description
 This password generator is a software tool that creates randomly generated passwords for users utlizing javscript.
-The purpose for this password generator is to create stronger passwords and provide greater security for the user by giving the user a specific criteria such as the inclusions of numbers,
+The purpose for this password generator is to create stronger passwords and provide greater security for the user by giving the user a specific criteria such as the inclusions of numbers, lowercase letters, uppercase letters and symbols.

 ## Installation